Skip to main content

 Once you’ve defined the objectives of the project, the next step is to select the appropriate skills model/framework to guide the assessment and evaluation of roles, teams, and employee skills.

-There are several different models available, each with its own strengths and weaknesses, so it's important to carefully consider which one will best suit your organization's needs.
+There are several models available, each with its own strengths and weaknesses, so it's important to carefully consider which one will best suit your organization's needs.

 A few common models of skills mapping include: